yaydede/toolbox/YA_TextBook.md

 There are two fundamental goals in statistical learning: achieving a high prediction accuracy and identifying relevant predictors.
 The second objective, variable selection, is particularly important when there is a true sparsity in the underlying model.
 By their nature, penalized parametric models are not well-performing tools for prediction.
 But, they provide important tools for model selection specially when $p>N$ and the true model is sparse.
 This section starts with two major models in regularized regressions, Ridge and Lasso, and develops an idea on sparse statistical modelling with Adaptive Lasso.

-Although there are many sources on the subject, perhaps the most fundamental one is [Statistical Learning with Sparsity](https://hastie.su.domains/StatLearnSparsity/) by Hastie et al. (2015).
+Although there are many sources on the subject, perhaps the most fundamental one is [Statistical Learning with Sparsity](https://hastie.su.domains/StatLearnSparsity/) by Hastie et al. ([@Hastie]).

 # Ridge